scala/scala-parser-combinators/README.md

 To support multiple Scala versions, see the example in [scala/scala-module-dependency-sample](https://github.com/scala/scala-module-dependency-sample).

-### Scala.js and Scala Native
+### Scala.js

-Scala-parser-combinators is also available for Scala.js 0.6+ and Scala Native:
+Scala-parser-combinators is also available for Scala.js:

 ```
 libraryDependencies += "org.scala-lang.modules" %%% "scala-parser-combinators" % "1.1.2"